Back to Blog

 The site doesn't match what the patient expects after the ad or search

 A patient searches for "cosmetic dentist near me," clicks your Google Ad, and lands on a homepage with a stock photo and a list of your hours.
 The message mismatch alone can end the visit.
-WordStream's 2025 data puts the average cost-per-click for dental services at $7.85 — which means every visitor who bounces has a real cost attached to it.
+Dental paid search clicks are not cheap — and every visitor who bounces has a real cost attached to it.
 Sending paid traffic to a generic page is an expensive habit.

 The phone number isn't obvious on mobile

-Ruler Analytics data shows that for dental and cosmetic practices, a large majority of conversions happen via phone call rather than form submission.
+For dental and cosmetic practices, the large majority of conversions happen via phone call rather than form submission.
 If a mobile visitor has to hunt for your number, most won't.
-Given that over 70% of patients now search for dental services on mobile devices, this isn't a minor issue.
+Given that most patients now search for dental services on mobile devices, this isn't a minor issue.

 The page doesn't build enough trust before asking for the commitment